 Prime Time (1997-2000): a Progressive Metal band from Copenhagen, Denmark.

-rime Time was started in 1997 by Henrik Poulsen (ex-Narita; guitar) and Eduard Hovinga (ex-Elegy; vocals).
+enrik Poulsen (ex-Narita; guitar) and Eduard Hovinga (ex-Elegy; vocals) founded Prime Time in 1997.
 Christian D. Rajkai (bass), Allan Sørensen (drums) and André Andersen (keyboards) would soon after be recruited.
 'Pony Canyon' would sign them soon after their demo to release their debut The Unknown (1997).

 Flemming Olsen (ex-Narita; drums), Tonni Rahm (ex-Royal Hunt; guitars) and Henrik Poulsen (guitars/keyboards) would be the membership change for The Miracle (1998).